Nothing is quite as confusing as government financing, and that’s never been truer than now.

 There’s the state sales tax rebate that collects the sales taxes from the sale of tickets, concessions and merchandise at the games of professional sports teams.
 This funding was used at FedEx Forum and Autozone Park.

-As a result, we pity the average citizen as they try to sort through all of this and argue that the $30 million being spent at The Pyramid should be given to Memphis City Schools to make up part of the $66 million cut.
+As a result, we pity the average citizen as they try to sort through all of this and argue that the $30 million being spent on new parking garages and street improvements at The Pyramid should be given to Memphis City Schools to make up part of the $66 million cut.

 The same sort of argument was heard when the FedEx Forum was approved, but the truth is that the taxes being used to pay for both of these projects can’t be spent on education.
-By law, they can only be spent for specific projects like a public tourism-related facility or a professional sports team.
+By law, they can only be spent for specific projects like a facility for a professional sports team.

-Even if they wanted, city and county governments could not legally redirect revenues paying for The Pyramid or FedExForum to schools, whose capital funding is paid from property taxes.
+Even if they wanted, city and county governments could not redirect these revenues to schools, whose capital funding normally comes from property taxes.

-Or said another way, even if the state law did allow this money to be redirected, it would not be $30 million sent to schools.
-It would be $2.4 million.
-That’s because the annual payment on the bonds is about $2.4 million.
-That’s the amount that could be moved from the annual operating budget.
+Or said another way, if the state law did allow this money to be redirected, it would not be $30 million sent to schools.
+It would be $2.1 million, hardly making a dent in the reduction in school funding.
+That’s because the annual payment on the bonds is about $2 million.
+That’s the amount that could be moved, not the $30 million in infrastructure improvements.

 It’s estimated to cost at least $500 million, and it could easily be more.
-In previous years, some opponents of the cut in school funding immediately said that if city government could spend that much money on a convention center, it should give Memphis City Schools the $66 million that City Council was withholding.
+Some ardent opponents of the cut in school funding immediately said that if city government could spend that much money on a convention center, it should give Memphis City Schools the $66 million that was cut.

 But like The Pyramid (and FedEx Forum, for that matter), the funding sources that are available to pay for a new convention center – TDZ, TIF and hotel-motel taxes – cannot be spent on schools.

-After straining these revenue sources to pay for FedEx Forum, it’s difficult at this point to imagine how there would be enough revenue to pay off $500 million in bonds for a convention center, whose yearly debt service would be about $35 million a year.
+After straining these revenue sources to pay for FedEx Forum, it’s difficult at this point to imagine how there would be enough revenue to pay off $500 million in bonds, whose yearly debt service would be about $35 million a year.